Rob Refsnyder Player Props: Red Sox vs. Rays

-After going 0-for-3 in his last game, Rob Refsnyder and the Boston Red Sox take on the Tampa Bay Rays (who will start Shane McClanahan) at 6:40 PM ET on Tuesday.
+On Thursday, Rob Refsnyder (on the back of going 0-for-4) and the Boston Red Sox play the Tampa Bay Rays, whose starting pitcher will be Jeffrey Springs.
+First pitch is at 1:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Rays.
+He had a hitless showing in his most recent game (0-for-4) against the Rays.

 Rob Refsnyder Game Info & Props vs. the Rays